arambazamba/ms-600/Labs/readme.md

 # Labs

--   Use \*-lab-instructions for more detailed instructions
+-   Use \*-lab-instructions folder for more detailed instructions
--   Use \*-lab-answer-key if you consider yourself to be more experienced
+-   Use \*-lab-answer-key folder if you consider yourself to be more experienced